 Instructions

-- Dice or shred the chicken.
-Stir in the chicken and serve.
+- Meanwhile, dice or shred the chicken and keep warm until noodles are cooked.
+Stir in the chicken, taste and serve.

 Notes